vl4ds/Documentation/contributing/style-guide.rst

 Writing Style and Miscellaneous Tips
 ------------------------------------

-- Spell check before committing
+- Spell check before committing.
-- Show, don't tell - include example code
+- Show, don't tell - include example code.
-- Place each sentence on a new line to help with review and readability
+- Place each sentence on a new line to help with review and readability.
 - Not all documents currently follow these guidelines.
-See the `Contributing <https://github.com/SmartThingsCommunity/Documentation/blob/master/README.md>`_ guide to learn how you can contribute, and help address that :)
+See the `Contributing <https://github.com/SmartThingsCommunity/Documentation/blob/master/README.md>`_ guide to learn how you can contribute, and help address that. :)

 ----